 - Proof of studying by way of a letter from the school, college or university

-- Evidence of financially independent such as bank statements
+- Evidence of financially independence such as bank statements

 Where the EEA family member is studying or financially self-sufficient, evidence of their comprehensive sickness insurance should also be provided.

-Original or certified copies must be submitted supported by certified translations, where appropriate.
+Original or certified copies must be submitted and supported by certified translations, where appropriate.

 EEA family permits may be obtained from any overseas visa issuing post.
 As such, the overseas national does not need to be lawfully or normally resident in the country where they are applying form, unlike applications under the Immigration Rules.
 The overseas family member may be asked to attend an interview if the Entry Clearance Officer, considering the application, has strong grounds for doing so.

 The EEA Family Permit is valid for 6 months and is meant to facilitate their entry to the UK.
 On the expiry of the permit, and following the overseas family member’s arrival, the overseas family member may continue to reside in the UK, as long as they continue to meet the EEA Regulations.
 That said, many overseas family members of EEA nationals find it advantageous to apply for a Residence Card to prove their status in the UK, especially to potential employers.